 Implementing a Successful Stormwater Program

-In 2010, the City of Town & Country, Missouri adopted a policy and an associated ongoing program to alleviate drainage problems that have had a detrimental effect on both public infrastructure and private properties.
+The City of Town & Country, Missouri adopted a policy and an associated ongoing program to alleviate drainage problems that have had a detrimental effect on both public infrastructure and private properties.
 The program is funded from portions of the ½ cent sales tax collected for Parks and Storm Water Improvements.
 Since the inception of the stormwater program, the Director of Public Works has identified 43 projects for consideration to be included in the program.
 For those 43 projects, HR Green was selected as the primary engineering consultant and has assisted the Director in developing a preliminary Scope of Work for each project, completing a Location Benefit Indication (LBI) form for each affected property, and an Opinion of Probable Construction Cost (OPC) for each project, from which a cost to benefit ratio was derived.
 OPCs range from $30,000 to $425,000, totaling approximately $6.4-million and the number of properties affected range from one to more than twenty, totaling over 200 properties.

 The scopes of work range from alleviating surface erosion to the construction of piped conveyance to the stabilization of urbanized open drainage channels to detention and water quality related projects.
 The project scopes, LBIs and OPCs were presented to the City’s Public Works and Storm Water Commission in sessions open to the public.
 All stakeholders, particularly the affected property owners, were encouraged to attend and participate in the open session.
 Projects adopted by the Commission were then ranked with the highest priority given to those with the lowest cost to benefit ratio.
 Projects were inserted into the ranking system based solely on the calculated ratio regardless of the order of identification.